Mellet v Ireland

-Mellet v Ireland is a finding from the United Nations Human Rights Committee in 2016 that the Republic of Ireland's abortion laws violated human rights and the International Covenant on Civil and Political Rights by banning abortion in cases of fatal foetal abnormality and by forcing her to travel to the United Kingdom for an abortion.
+Mellet v Ireland is a finding from the United Nations Human Rights Committee in 2016 that Ireland's abortion laws violated human rights and the International Covenant on Civil and Political Rights by banning abortion in cases of fatal foetal abnormality and by forcing her to travel to the United Kingdom for an abortion.

 Background

 Amanda Mellet

 Amanda Mellet became pregnant in 2011.
 In November 2011, in the 21st week of pregnancy, a routine scans in the Rotunda Hospital showed the foetus was suffering Edwards syndrome, a fatal condition.
 Staff at the hospital told her that she could not have an abortion in that juristicion but would have to "travel".
 With the help of a family planning clinic, she, and her husband, travelled to Liverpool Women's Hospital for a termination.
 They had to return to Ireland only 12 hours after the termination because they could not afford to stay later.
 The procedure cost €2,000, as there is no financial assistance from the State or private health insurers for women who terminate pregnancies abroad.
 The Rotunda did not provide bereavement counselling to parents who terminate the pregnancy for fatal foetal abnormalities, but it will provide such counselling to women who do not terminate.
 The hospital did not provide any options regarding the foetus's remains, so they left them behind.
 The ashes were unexpectedly delivered three weeks later by courier.

 In February 2012, Mellet and her husband spoke about their case to The Irish Times, which used the pseudonyms "Rachel and Tim".
 After the case, she was involved with the advocacy group Termination for Medical Reasons.

 The Center for Reproductive Rights filed the complaint on Mellet's behalf.

 This was the first time that an international body found that criminalising abortion in cases of fatal foetal abnormality violated the right to be free from torture, inhuman and degrading treatment or punishment.